dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 * Fix no rendering of the default WC email in the preview.

 = 2.17 =
-* Rewrite shortcode logic and the way that template args are shared with them.
+* Rewrite shortcode logic and the way that email args are shared with them.
 * Changed default email texts to use the multipurpose ec_order shortcode that works on the front and back end.

 = 2.16 =